-On April 28, 2023, the Company converted accounts receivable for a customer in the amount of approximately \$1.16 million to notes receivable (the "Note").
-At the time, the Note bore an interest rate of 3.0% compounded monthly.
-On June 28, 2023, the Company cancelled the original note and entered into a revised promissory note with the customer, where the interest rate changed to 4.69% compounded monthly, or a 4.8% effective annual interest rate, accruing from the date of the prior note.
-If not prepaid prior to the Note maturity date of June 28, 2024, the principal and all accrued and unpaid interest will be due and payable to the Company.
-If an event of default occurs, the interest rate will increase to 10.0%.
+On April 28, 2023, the Company converted accounts receivable for a customer in the amount of approximately \$1.16 million to notes receivable (the "Original Note").
+At the time, the Original Note bore an interest rate of 3.0% compounded monthly.
+On June 28, 2023, the Company cancelled the Original Note and entered into a revised promissory note ("Second Revised Note") with the customer, where the interest rate changed to 4.69% compounded monthly, or a 4.8% effective annual interest rate, accruing from the date of the Original Note.
+On June 27, 2024, the Company cancelled the Second Revised Note and entered into a revised promissory note ("Current Note") with the customer, where the interest rate changed to 10.0% per annum.
+Accrued but unpaid interest will be compounded monthly, accruing from the date of the Current Note.
+Additionally, if not prepaid prior to the Current Note maturity date of the earlier of (i) 24 months from June 28, 2024 or (ii) the closing of the customer's Series B financing, the principal and all accrued and unpaid interest will be due and payable to the Company.
+If an event of default occurs, the interest rate will increase to 15.31%.
 All other terms of the Note remained the same.
-As of March 31, 2024, the related note receivable balance was \$1.21 million, including \$54 thousand in accrued interest.
+As of September 29, 2024, the related note receivable balance was \$1.26 million, including \$97 thousand in accrued interest.